ctorgalson/ansible-role-nextcloud-snap/README.md

 ## Requirements

+The role has one requirement: [the Ansible `community.general` collection](https://docs.ansible.com/ansible/latest/collections/community/general/)

+Install this with `ansible-galaxy install community.general`.

-The role has no special requirements, but assumes an Ubuntu LTS (currently 20.04) server.
-It will install `snapd` if it's not already present.
+The role has no other special requirements, but assumes an Ubuntu LTS (currently 20.04) server, and will install `snapd` if it's not already present.

 **The role makes no attempt to ensure the server is secure**.
 That's your responsibility, and how you do it depends on the environment the server runs